 If you find yourself in this situation, you should consider hiring an attorney.
 Chapman Law Group has experience working with administrative agencies.
 An attorney’s involvement often causes the DEA to take prompt action on your application.

-The statutory (legal) reasons for denying an application include the following:1
+The statutory (legal) reasons for denying an application include the following:

 As soon as you receive a show cause order, it is crucial that you hire an experienced attorney, like Chapman Law Group, who is knowledgeable in preparing you for and defending your rights at a show cause hearing.

-However, recently a federal court decision held that “a rampant pharmaceutical drug abuse problem” in the region was not a valid reason for denial of an applicant’s Registration 3.
+However, a recent federal court decision held that “a rampant pharmaceutical drug abuse problem” in the region was not a valid reason for denial of an applicant’s registration.
 The federal court said that “nothing in the law allows the DEA to deny an application for registration based on its assessment of the nature and amount of diversion of controlled substances in a geographical area”.